 In the early 2000s, Liverpool John Moores University had an idea.
 What if we were to build the world’s largest completely robotic telescope?

-Equipment which could respond so fast that we could see the first few minutes of a supernova explosion.
-Versatile enough to track a comet passing by the Earth.
-Innovative enough to carry out pioneering science and astronomy.
+A telescope which could react so fast that we could see the first few minutes of a star exploding.
+Able to adapt so that it could track a comet on its way past the Earth.
+Using cutting-edge technology to carry out world-class science and astronomy.

-And what if we also made it accessible to schools?
+And what if we also let schools use it?
 For free.

-The Schools’ Observatory was born, opening a new window to the Universe – inspiring students to do science and experience technology.
+The Schools' Observatory was born, opening a new window to the Universe – inspiring students to do science and use the best technology.

 "It provides an opportunity not readily available elsewhere; to take and manipulate unique images that can be subsequently used to better understand the universe.”